Laura Rodríguez Amaya, Ph.D.

 - Assistant Director for Int'l Student & Scholar Services , Center for International Engagement

-As a higher education professional, Dr. Rodriguez Amaya's goal is to create innovative initiatives that enhances students’ learning experiences and promotes equity in education.
-The initiatives in undergraduate education she has designed and implemented are focused in the area of experiential learning such as undergraduate research, study abroad, STEM education, and now in this position, internships.
+As a higher education professional, Rodríguez's goal is to create innovative initiatives that enhances students’ international engagement and promotes equity in education.
+The initiatives in international education she has implemented and engaged in include teaching abroad, international research, international student and scholar services, study abroad, cultural exchanges, and international and student success programs among other.

 Rodríguez Amaya, Laura, Tania Betancourt, Kristina Collins, Orlando Hinojosa, and Carlos Corona.
 2018.
 “Undergraduate Research Experiences-Mentoring, Awareness, and Perceptions: A Case Study at a Hispanic Serving Institution.”International Journal of STEM Education 5(9). https://doi.org/10.1186/s40594-018-0105-8.